desimorenoh/Gilded_Rose_Refactoring_Kata/README.md

 This Kata was originally created by Terry Hughes (http://twitter.com/TerryHughes).
 It is already on GitHub [here](https://github.com/NotMyself/GildedRose).
 See also [Bobby Johnson's description of the kata](http://iamnotmyself.com/2011/02/13/refactor-this-the-gilded-rose-kata/).

-It was translated the original C# into a kotlin language, and slightly changed the starting position.
-This means that actually have a small amount of refactoring already compared with the original form of the kata, and it is easier to get going with writing tests by giving you one failing unit test to start with.
+It was translated the original C# into a many languages, and slightly changed the starting position.
+This means that actually had a small amount of refactoring already compared with the original form of the kata, and it is easier to get going with writing tests by giving you one failing unit test to start with.
 Also, was added test fixtures for Text-Based approval testing with TextTest.

 As Bobby Johnson points out in his article ["Why Most Solutions to Gilded Rose Miss The Bigger Picture"](http://iamnotmyself.com/2012/12/07/why-most-solutions-to-gilded-rose-miss-the-bigger-picture), it'll actually give you better practice at handling a legacy code situation if you do this Kata in the original C#.
 However, this kata